-a.
+- a.
 A disciplinary proceeding is initiated by the dean of students by sending a notice to the student who is the subject of the complaint.
-If disciplinary proceedings are initiated against a student under the age of 18, the dean is required to make reasonable efforts to assure that the parent(s) or, when appropriate, the legal guardian of the student is notified concerning the proceedings and the nature of the complaint.

-b.
-The notice shall be sent by certified mail to the student's address as it appears in the official records of IPFW or shall be delivered personally to the student.
+If disciplinary proceedings are initiated against a student under the age of 18, the dean is required to make reasonable efforts to assure that the parent(s) or, when appropriate, the legal guardian of the student is notified concerning the proceedings and the nature of the complaint. - b.
+The notice shall be sent by certified mailIPFW email to the student's address as it appears in the official records of IPFW or shall be delivered personally to the student.
 The notice shall quote the rule claimed to have been violated and shall fairly inform the student of the reported circumstances of the alleged misconduct.
-The notice shall require the student to appear in the office of the dean of students at a time and on a date specified (which ordinarily will not be earlier than three classcalendar days after the mailing of the notice) to discussfor a hearing on the alleged violations.
-A copy of these regulations shall accompany each notice of charges.
+The notice shall require the student to appear in the office of the dean of students at a time and on a date specified (which ordinarily will not be earlier than three calendar days after the mailing of the notice) for a hearing on the alleged violations.
+A copy of these regulations shall accompany each notice of charges can be found on the web page:

+http://bulletin.ipfw.edu/content.php?catoid=38&navoid=1019.
-c.
-The notice shall inform the student of the following:

-(1) The offense the student is alleged to have committed by citing the relevant section of these regulations;

-(2) The date, time, and place of the alleged offense, and other relevant circumstances;

-(3) The date, time, and place of the informal hearing to discuss the alleged violation;

-(4) That the student may have an advisor or other counsel present during the hearing; that an advisor or counsel is limited to the role of advising the student; and that an advisor or counsel may not participate in presenting the case, questioning the witnesses, or making statements during the hearing;

-(5) That the student need not answer questions and that a choice to remain silent will not be taken as an admission of guilt, nor shall it be detrimental to the student's position;

-(6) That, if the student fails to appear for the hearing, the dean of students may (a) reschedule the conference; (b) dismiss the charges; or (c) if the dean of students reasonably believes the failure to appear to be inexcusable, impose any of the prescribed disciplinary penalties.
+- c.
+The notice shall inform the student of the following: - (1) The offense the student is alleged to have committed by citing the relevant section of these regulations; - (2) The date, time, and place of the alleged offense, and other relevant circumstances; - (3) The date, time, and place of the hearing to discuss the alleged violation; - (4) That the student may have an advisor or other counsel present during the hearing; that an advisor or counsel is limited to the role of advising the student; and that an advisor or counsel may not participate in presenting the case, questioning the witnesses, or making statements during the hearing; - (5) That the student need not answer questions and that a choice to remain silent will not be taken as an admission of guiltresponsibility, nor shall it be detrimental to the student's position; - (6) That, if the student fails to appear for the hearing, the dean of students may (a) reschedule the conference; (b) dismiss the charges; or (c) if the dean reasonably believes the failure to appear to be inexcusable, impose any of the prescribed disciplinary penalties sanctions.

-2.-Informal Hearing
+2. Hearing

-a.
+- a.
 When the student appears as required, the dean of students shall inform the student as fully as possible of the facts concerning the alleged misconduct and of the procedures that follow.
-The student may, but need not, make responses and explanations.

-b.
-If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the evidence, the dean of students shall dismiss the accusation and notify the student.

-c.
-If, [S14], after discussion, or if the student fails to appear, and if the dean of students believes that the violation occurred as alleged, the dean of students shall so notify the student and shall propose impose a disciplinary sanction by means of a written notice.
+The student may, but need not, make responses and explanations. - b.
+If, after discussion and such further investigation as may be necessary, the dean of students determines that the violation alleged is not supported by the evidence information, the dean shall dismiss the accusation and notify the student. - c.
+If, after discussion, or if the student fails to appear, the dean of students believes that the violation occurred as alleged, the dean shall so notify the student and shall impose a disciplinary sanction by means of a written notice.
 The student, by such notice, shall have the option of accepting the finding and sanction or appealing the finding and/or sanction through the procedures specified in Part V of this Code.
-The student, by such notice, shall be offered the choice of either consenting to the determination and proposed penalty or of requesting a hearing before the Campus Appeals Board.
-Should a student desire a hearing before the Appeals Board, the request shall be made in writing and delivered to the office of the dean of students no later than seven class days after the mailing of the notice.

 d.
-If no written choice is received by the dean of students within the time specified, no further hearing shall be held, the disciplinary sanction proposed by the dean of students shall be imposed, and the action shall be considered final.

-e.

-d.
-Both the student and the student's accuser shall be informed of the outcome of any hearing brought alleging a sexual assault.
+Both the student and the student's accuser shall be informed of the outcome of any hearing brought alleging any form of physical violence, violence, threat, or harassment.a sexual assault.

-3. Disciplinary Sanctions
+3. Disciplinary Personal Misconduct Sanctions